Linkerin/bachelor-recipe/src/recipes/pancakes.md

 1. In a large mixing bowl combine the salt, baking soda, citric acid (or lemon juice), and carbonated water.

    > **Helpful tip**: If you don't have carbonated water on hand, you can dissolve the baking soda
-   > and citric acid 50 ml of refular water and then add 50 ml of milk instead.
+   > and citric acid with 50 ml of regular water and then add 50 ml of milk instead.

 2. Add the sugar, one-third of the flour, and a bit of milk to the mixture.
    Begin stirring until you achieve a smooth, uniform consistency.